 Headaches come in all shapes and sizes, from brutal migraines that pulse steadily for up to three days to sinus headaches that make your whole face—from chin to cheeks—feel like it’s in a vice.

-Here, our wonderful osteopath has rounded up the most common headaches, explains why they sometimes occur and shares her top tips on how to alleviate the agony.
+Here, one of our lovely osteopaths, Katie Johnston, has rounded up the most common headaches, explains why they sometimes occur and shares her top tips on how to alleviate the agony.

 As always, however, please remember, it is important to make an appointment to see a healthcare professional to get a proper diagnosis if you haven’t already.
 There are many different types of headaches and migraines and getting a correct diagnosis is the first step before receiving the correct treatment.